Use These 11 Fun Group Poses for the Best Prompted Group Photos

 Unposed Photography Prompts for Fun Group Poses #10

 The Group “Smooch” Shot

-An excellent photography prompt for a group including families or some couples and some singles is the smooch shot!
+The smooch shot is an excellent photography prompt for a group including families or some couples and some singles!
 You can use it with a bundle of friends heading off to prom or graduation or a family with some couples with kids and some grown kids without a partner.
 The first step is to identify your couples.
-Put them together in pairs and have the singles prepare to make their best “ew” faces, eye rolls, or bored looks.
+Put them together in pairs and prepare the singles to make their best “ew” faces, eye rolls, or bored looks.
 Have the couples share a smooch and capture those looking on with their various expressions.
-For this shot, plan to set your aperture high (small #) so you can get the smoochers just a bit out of focus.
+For this shot, plan to set your aperture high (small #), so you can get the smoochers just a bit out of focus.
 This adjustment to your aperture keeps your focal point on the kiddos with the lovebirds as a perfect backdrop.

 At this point, you may be getting close to the end.
 Everyone should be having a great time and feeling relaxed for this group photography prompt.
 Gather everyone back together for a final shot.
 Be sure and get them all nice and close together, have them put their arms around one another, and lean in closely.
 Tell your group that they are just about done, but first, they have to give a genuine compliment to someone nearby.
 Once they’ve done that, then you can call it a wrap and send them on their way.

-So many families I’ve worked with have expressed appreciation for a relaxed and fun session.
-Group poses can be challenging, but if you remember to have a great time while you’re working, you’ll send them on their way with good memories of the day and some fantastic photos to go along with them!
+Portrait photographers need never be afraid of group photos.
+Group sessions can be challenging, but if you use these fun photography poses and remember to have a great time while you’re working, you’ll send them on their way with good memories of the day and some fantastic photos to go along with them!